garamond13/ReShade-shaders/README.md

 An accurate FPS limiter.

 **BioshockGraphicalUpgrade**
-Graphical upgrade for Bioshock (see Addons/BioshockGraphicalUpgrade for details).
+Graphical upgrade for Bioshock.
+See Addons/BioshockGraphicalUpgrade for details.

+**FarCry2GraphicalUpgrade**
+Graphical upgrade for Bioshock.
+See Addons/FarCry2GraphicalUpgrade for details.